Hiking Along Hadrian's Wall

 The control over immigration, smuggling and trade, and the collection of customs duties, makes for a compelling explanation.

-Of course, Hadrian was the Roman Emperor, and some of what he did was done simply because he could.
+But keep in mind that Hadrian was the Roman Emperor.
+Some of what he did was done simply because he could.

 A number of full-sized forts were added along the length of the wall within a few years of the start of construction.
 Historians disagree, it was from 14 to 17 added forts.
 Each of these housed 500 to 1,000 auxilliary troops.
 The entire wall may have had a little over 10,000 troops total.
 The majority were auxilliary troops, not Roman citizens or Roman legionaries.